The multiresolution analysis of flow graphs: Abstract

 \section{Abstract}

-We introduce and prove basic results about several graph-theoretic notions relevant to the multiresolution analysis of \emph{flow graphs}.
-A categorical viewpoint is taken in later sections to demonstrate that our definitions are natural and to motivate particular incarnations of related constructions.
-Examples are discussed and code is included in appendices.
+We introduce and prove basic results about several graph-theoretic notions relevant to the multiresolution analysis of flow graphs that represent the transfer of control in computer programs.
+We take a category-theoretical viewpoint to demonstrate that our definitions are natural and to motivate particular incarnations of related constructions. \keywords{program analysis, flow graph, program structure tree, operad, symmetric monoidal category}